apache/druid/docs/catalog/ext.md

 * "Classic" [batch ingestion](../ingestion/ingestion-spec.md#ioconfig)
 * Streaming ingestion

-In each cases, Druid reads from an external source defined by a triple of input source, input format and (with MSQ) input signature.
+In each case, Druid reads from an external source defined by a triple of input source, input format and (with MSQ) input signature.
 MSQ uses SQL to define ingestion, and SQL works with tables.
-Thus, with MSQ, we call the external source an _external table_.
+MSQ refers to the external source an an _external table_.
 Druid external tables are much like those of similar systems (such as Hive), except that Druid, as a database, never reads the same data twice.
-This leads to the idea that Druid external tables are most often _parameterized_: we provide at least the names of the files (or objects) to read on each ingestion.
+This leads to the idea that Druid external tables are most often _parameterized_: you provide at least the names of the files (or objects) to read on each ingestion.

 Druid provides three levels of parameterization: